GeoNuxLabs/GeoNuxLabs-GeoDataAutomationTools/README.md

 - Readable code intended for learning and reuse

-- Modular functions that can be copied into -larger workflows
+- Modular functions that can be copied into larger workflows

 - Clear separation between scanning, processing, and writing steps

 This makes the repository suitable both as a practical toolbox and as a reference library for building more advanced automation pipelines.

-Contributing
+## Contributing

 Contributions are welcome.
 You may submit issues or pull requests to: